IBM/platinum-demos/docs/300-digital-labor-boosting-sales-productivity-with-watsonx-orchestrate/demo-preparation.md

 ### **PREPARE TO GIVE THE DEMO**

-New users will have access to pre-connected "Team Skills” to perform Part 1 of the demo that uses an existing skill flow.
+New users will have access to pre-connected "team skills” to perform Part 1 of the demo that uses an existing skill flow.

 <img src="images/Prep-0-1.png" width="300" />

-For Part 2, it will be necessary to set up two “Personal Skills” that can be used to build a new skill flow.
+For Part 2, it will be necessary to set up two “personal skills” that can be used to build a new skill flow.

 The OpenAPI file for the custom Salesforce skill will also require an update before we can re-import it.
-(This API has already been imported, so it is necessary to change the API signature before we can repeat the import process).
+(This API has already been imported, so it is necessary to change the API signature before we can repeat the import process.)

 <details markdown="1">